epomatti/aws-efs-datasync/README.md

 sudo chmod go+rw .
 ```

-Create as many test files as needed.

-## Trigger DataSync

-An AWS DataSync task will be created as part of the infrastructure.
+Create a test file like `test.txt` in the unencrypted mount.

-Trigger the task from the CLI:
+A DataSync task is already created.
+Trigger it from the CLI:

 ```sh
 aws datasync start-task-execution --task-arn <arn>